Suicide bomber kills 10 people, mainly Germans, in Istanbul

 Violence has also escalated in the mainly Kurdish southeast since a two-year ceasefire collapsed in July between the state and the Kurdistan Workers Party (PKK) militant group, which has been fighting for three decades for Kurdish autonomy.

-The PKK has however generally avoided attacking civilian targets in urban centres outside the southeast in recent years.
+The PKK has however generally avoided attacking civilian targets in urban centers outside the southeast in recent years.

 Turkey also sees a threat from the PYD and YPG, Kurdish groups in Syria which are fighting Islamic State with U.S. backing, but which Ankara says have close links to the PKK.